DanyloIT/Simple_Library_App/README.md

 - Download this project (clone and open in your IDE).
 - Run SimpleLibraryAppApplication

-## 🔗 There are different URL to work with:
+## 🔗There are different URL to work with:
 - http://localhost:8080/inject to inject some mock data
 - http://localhost:8080/authors (POST) to create new author
 - http://localhost:8080/authors/id both PUT and GET methods to update and read data.
 Id here is the id of author